 Indoor air pollution consists of toxic gases or particles that can harm your health.
 In the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
-Other research indicates that people spend approximately 90 percent of their time indoors.
-Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.
+Further research suggests that people spend approximately 90 percent of their time indoors.
+Thus, the health risks may be more significant for many people due to exposure to indoor air pollution than outdoors.
 1 Poor indoor air quality can cause, or contribute to, the development of chronic respiratory diseases such as asthma and hypersensitivity pneumonitis.
 In addition, it can cause nausea and fatigue.
 People who already have respiratory diseases are at greater risk.
-The construction of tighter homes without fresh air supply can allow the indoor air quality to deteriorate to harmful levels.
+Constructing tighter homes without a fresh air supply can allow indoor air quality to deteriorate to harmful levels.

-It is not easy to identify a single reason for the indoor air quality because of the number and variety of possible sources, causes, and varying individual sensitivities.
-A few of these factors are contaminants, bacteria, molds, pollen, and viruses.
+Identifying a single reason for indoor air quality is difficult because of the number and variety of possible sources, causes, and varying individual sensitivities.
+These factors include contaminants, bacteria, molds, pollen, and viruses.
 These contaminants may breed in stagnant water accumulated in places such as humidifiers and drains.

-Chemical contaminants can be from indoor or outdoor sources, e.g. cleaning substances, gasses, tobacco smoke, etc. Houses constructed with a leaky building envelope can allow particles of dust, dirt and other airborne chemicals to enter.
-Substances such as pesticides, smog, etc., may be drawn into the building from outdoors.
+Chemical contaminants can be from indoor or outdoor sources, e.g., cleaning substances, gasses, tobacco smoke, etc. Houses constructed with a leaky building envelope can allow particles of dust, dirt, and other airborne chemicals to enter.
+Substances such as pesticides, smog, etc., may be drawn into the building from the outdoors.

 Indoor Air Quality in the Home

-Where moisture and dirt are present, the potential exists for biological contamination such as mold.
-High humidity levels contribute to the proliferation of molds.
-Common problems or failures that occur include musty odors, mold growth, window condensation, structural rot, back drafting appliances, damp basements, build up of ice on roof edges and high utility costs.
-Many asbestos products containing formaldehyde can be found in homes or other buildings, including roofing and flooring materials, as well as wall and attic insulation.
-Plywood and carpets are contributors of pollutants that can have a negative impact on indoor air quality.
+Where moisture and dirt are present, the potential exists for biological contamination, such as mold, and high humidity levels contribute to the proliferation of molds.
+Common problems or failures include musty odors, mold growth, window condensation, structural rot, back-drafting appliances, damp basements, the build-up of ice on roof edges, and high utility costs.
+Many asbestos products containing formaldehyde can be found in homes or other buildings, including roofing, flooring materials, and wall and attic insulation.
+Plywood and carpets are contributors to pollutants that can hurt indoor air quality.

-Insulation is another major building product that has a long term affect on the air you breathe.
-Environmentally-safe foam insulation will allow you to insulate your home or building without harmful emissions, which improves the indoor air quality.
-It provides a relatively dust-free environment with very little air leakage.
+Insulation is another significant building product that has a long-term effect on the air you breathe.
+Environmentally-safe foam insulation will allow you to insulate your home or building without harmful emissions, which improves indoor air quality.
+It provides a relatively dust-free environment with minimal air leakage.